When Issues with Cannabis Use Become Abuse and Dependence

 Here are some of the possible health concerns to consider:

-Cognitive and Mental Health Issues Can Be Caused By Cannabis
+What Cognitive and Mental Health Issues Can Be Caused By Cannabis?

-First, let’s touch on some of the things that can happen psychologically when you use marijuana frequently.
+First, letโs touch on some of the things that can happen psychologically when you use marijuana frequently.
+The immediate effects of cannabis can be felt quickly after use and may include changes in mood, perception, and coordination.

 Drug Abuse (Marijuana Use Disorder)